buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_3_Adding_Utility_Functions.md

 }
 ```

-The plan here is to return `CharacterAttributes` filled with the state of the user's NFT is they have one.
+The plan here is to return `CharacterAttributes` filled with the state of the user's NFT if they have one.
 If they don't have an NFT for our game in their wallet, we return an empty `CharacterAttributes`.

 ```solidity
 function checkIfUserHasNFT() public view returns (CharacterAttributes memory) {